kasthor/godot_walking/README.md

 Plot:
 --
-An angry skeleton hates trees and chop them off
+Forest is an angry skeleton that hates trees and chop them off